 The Hyundai i30 kicked off the Korean brand’s big European push, and it became the first car produced at the firm’s European factory at Nosovice, Czech Republic, in November 2008.

-But we were wrong.
-The original i30, as it turned out, was a fine car.
+Critics recognised the big improvement it represented for Hyundai.
+It was a fine car.
 It was affordable, convincing and utterly credible.
 Prophetically, we said it was a wake-up call to Europe’s slumbering mainstream, and we weren’t wrong about that.

 Global recession may have given Hyundai a leg-up, but the Koreans have since produced a product range of consistent and remarkable quality.

 There are four engines to choose from in the i30, and four trim levels: Classic, Active, Style and Style Nav (although not every powerplant is available at every spec level).

 Two four-cylinder petrol units prop up the range – a 98bhp 1.4-litre and a 118bhp 1.6 mated exclusively to a six-speed automatic – but Hyundai’s UK output will be focused on the 89bhp 1.4 CRDi and the 109bhp 1.6 CRDi